 Each area of learning has early learning goals that establish expectations for most children to reach by the end of the Foundation Stage.

 Pupils in Years 1 to 6 follow the National Curriculum.
-This consists of four core subjects: English, Mathematics, Science and Information and Communications Technology (ICT).
-There are also six foundation subjects: History, Geography, Music, Art, Design and Technology and Physical Education.
-Children are also taught Religious Education, Personal Social and Health Education (PSHE) and citizenship.
+This consists of English, Mathematics, Science, Computing , History, Geography, Music, Art, Design Technology, Spanish and Physical Education.
+Children are also taught Religious Education

 All these subjects have to be organised within school to form a broad and balanced curriculum which matches the needs of infant children (Key Stage 1) and junior children (Key Stage 2).
 We need to ensure progression and continuity both within and between the two stages.